 - See whether she’s overstimulated.
 Try turning down the lights and the noise level.

 - Check whether your baby is sick or has colic.
 If your baby cries for hours at a time, take his temperature.
 Call a health care provider if he has a fever or if you’re not sure about any other symptoms.
-If your baby is crying all the time to the point of vomiting and weight loss, it could be colic, so ask your pediatrician.
+If your baby is crying for 3 or more hours a day for no other apparent reason, it could be colic so reach out to your pediatrician for advice.

 Soothe or distract: